 Ingredients

-• 1 lb. venison backstrap (if you prefer, use lamb or beef)
+• 1 lb venison backstrap (or substitute lamb or beef)

 Instructions